dreamfactorysoftware/platform-wiki/project-and-community/our-community/Talk-to-us.md

 `#snowplow`

 We're big fans of IRC here at Snowplow.
-We have a #snowplow channel on Freenode - stop by and say hi, you can you [Freenode's webchat service] [freenode-webchat] so don't need to install anything to access it.
+We have a `#snowplow` channel on Freenode - stop by and say hi, you can even use [Freenode's webchat service] [freenode-webchat] so don't need to install anything to access it.
 Soon, this channel will be linked to our GitHub - so you can see new issues, merged pull requests and so on as they happen.

 ## Twitter